Navigating Seasonal Affective Disorder: Insights from Dr Tom MacLaren, Consultant Psychiatrist at Re:Cognition Health

 mental health professional.

-• Cognitive-behavioral therapy (CBT) has shown to be effective in treating SAD.
+• Cognitive-behavioural therapy (CBT) has shown to be effective in treating SAD.

 8) Use Light Therapy: